 The functional currency for the Company and its United States and Cayman subsidiaries is the United States dollar, while the functional currency for the Company's Australian subsidiaries is the Australian dollar.
 For those subsidiaries, the assets and liabilities are translated into U.S. dollars at the exchange rates in effect at the balance sheet date for assets and liabilities and an average rate for each period for revenues and expenses.
-Translation adjustments are recorded as a component of accumulated other comprehensive income (loss) in the consolidated statement of stockholders' equity.
+Translation adjustments are recorded as a component of accumulated other comprehensive income (loss) in the consolidated statements of stockholders' equity.

 Transactions denominated in a currency other than the functional currency of the entity involved give rise to foreign currency remeasurement gains and losses, which are included in other expense on the consolidated statements of income.
-Foreign currency transaction losses were \$1.6 million, \$1.7 million and \$0.2 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Foreign currency transaction losses were \$0.8 million, \$1.6 million and \$1.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.